meilisearch/integration-guides/guides/build_integration.md

 ## 2. README

-Here are the minimum structure that the README must contain:
+At minimum, the README must contain:

 - A well-explained `Getting Started` section: the user should be able to copy/paste the code and command examples and everything should work as expected.
 - Basic code examples for the most common actions.